Over a Century of Service

 The first rescue unit was purchased with the proceeds from firemen’s dances.
 The first tanker cost $7,000 and held 1038 gallons of water.
 The following year, a 750 GPM pumper was purchased fully equipped for $29,000.

-A big year for the Ankeny Fire Department.
 A bond referendum financed a new fire station located at 713 SW 3rd Street in downtown Ankeny, which was dedicated on Jan.
 7, 1967.
 That same year, Marvin Frisk was hired as the first full-time paid fire chief after serving since 1954 as a volunteer.

 Also in 1967, the Fire Department hired its first dispatcher and the Ladies Auxiliary was formed.

-A second fire station was put in service at the corner of First Street and Delaware.
+A second fire station was put in service at the corner of First Street and Delaware Avenue.
 An old gas station was renovated to hold a fire engine and ambulance.
 The second station closed in 1989.
 In 1979, firefighters were issued personal pagers so that they could be notified of calls more efficiently.

 The Fire Department responded to 221 fire calls and 532 EMS calls for a total call volume of 753, averaging 63 calls per month.
 The first defibrillator was obtained by the department in 1982.

 The first and only line-of-duty death of an Ankeny Firefighter occurred on June 21, 1982.
 Firefighter James R. Baker collapsed while fighting a fire at the Mel-Ray mobile home park on Iowa Highway 415.
 He was a two year veteran of the Ankeny Fire Department, having started his service in February 1980.
-The Fire Chief at the time was Paul Edwards.

 Steve Ellis and Lynn Pitts lead an effort to construct a mobile smoke house for the purpose of educating children in how to escape a fire.
 Navigating the smoke house has been a rite of passage for elementary-aged children in Ankeny ever since.